-Performance - Performance cookies collect information about how the user interacts with a website.
-This may include the pages a user visits most often, the activity of the user on the website and how often the user returns.
-This information is normally used in an anonymised way and the data collected is used to help improve the site and browsing experience.
+Analytics – Analytics cookies collect information in an anonymous form about how a user interacts with a website.
+This information may include: the number of users visiting the website, the pages a user visits the activity of the user on the website and how often the user returns.

 Your choice with respect to cookiesAs a default, most browsers are set to accept cookies.
 However, if you do not wish to consent to cookies being stored on your computer, you are able to block all or certain cookies by changing your browser settings.
-If you decide to block cookies you may find that you experience interruption or delays to your browsing experience and cannot use or access certain areas of a website.
+If you decide to block cookies you may find that you experience interruption or delays to your browsing experience and may be unable to use or access certain areas of a website.

 For details on what your browser offers and how to configure your browser according to your choices, please go to the "Help" menu or other dedicated section of your internet browser.

-Please note: If your computer is used by more than one person or has multiple internet browsers, it is possible that some of your choices relating to cookies may not be permanent.
-This is because either: i) you are using a different browser; or ii) a third party has changed the settings of your browser.
+- If your computer is used by more than one person or has multiple internet browsers, it is possible that some of your choices relating to cookies may not be permanent.
+This is because either: (i) you are using a different browser; or (ii) a third party has changed the settings of your browser.
 We are unable to control these factors and therefore cannot guarantee the permanence of the choices you make.

 What monitoring technology do we use on our websites?Occasionally, we use monitoring technology to track and monitor your activities on our websites.
-This technology works in a similar way to Advertising Cookies but does not store anything on your computer and does not monitor your activities on any other websites.
+This monitoring technology does not monitor your activities on any other websites.

 We may use monitoring technology to collect and store information about how you access and use our websites, for example: when and for how long you accessed our website and what pages you browsed.
 Some of the information we collect is anonymous, statistical data, and some is information about your activities as an individual user.
 We monitor and track your activities in this way for a variety of purposes, including for compliance with our regulatory and legal obligations and to provide better services to you.
 The information we collect may be used for marketing purposes.